Note: This is a pre-release of BagaWork. Many things will likely change before the first stable release.

 The default update behavior for the app variables is to:

-1. First create all the app variables with the default values they should have according to the new version of your app
+1. First create all the app variables with their default values in the new version of your app

 Example